jorgenschaefer/elpy/README.md

-# Pyde, the Python Development Environment
+# Elpy, the Emacs Lisp Python Environment

 Emacs has excellent Python support through a number of packages.
 The only problem is that every user needs to set up all of these packages